Support us >

 The Visa Department Appointment Form is used to schedule a visa department appointment for general services or to get information about a pending application at the visa department.
 For example:

 Pay attention!
-Partner visa renewal applications have been moved from this form and are now being done through the main partner visa application form.
-In step 2 of the form, choose “extension of existing application” / “הארכת בקשה קיימת”.
+Partner visa renewal applications have been moved from this form and are now done through an online document submission form.
+Learn about partner visa renewal.

 When and how will I get an appointment?